jrandj/redhat/README.md

         ln -s file1 softlink
         ```

     * A hard link associates multiple files to the same inode making them indistinguishable.
 If the original file is removed, you will still have access to the data through the linked file.
-To create a soft link to file1:
+To create a hard link to file1:
         ```shell
         ln file1 hardlink
         ```